GazzaJ/CI-MS3-W3Recipes/README.md

  - Select the Heroku "Deploy" tab
  - In the "Automatic deploys" section select the branch you wish to use

-There is no difference between the developed version and that deployed on Heroku
+**There is no difference between the developed version of W3Recipes and that deployed on Heroku**
 ______

 ## **Resources** <a name="resources"></a>